 Recall that the design peak acceleration for the site is a conservative 0.46g.
 At most, the seismic coefficient that should be used in a pseudo-static analysis is half that, or, conservatively, 0.23g (see Pyke, 1991).
 That would be for a magnitude 8 earthquake on the San Andreas fault.
 Except for the 2D analysis using the OMC, all the yield accelerations (the seismic coefficient that reduces the factor of safety to unity) are greater than 0.25, implying factors of safety in pseudo-static analyses of more than 1.1, which is the accepted standard in California for passing a "screening analysis".
-And, if you meet the screening analysis criteria, you are not required to attempt more detailed or sophisticated analyses.
-Taking the yield acceleration for the aspect ratio of 0.5 and the OMC, which in my judgment is the "best" answer, the implied factor of safety using the highest possible seismic coefficient in a pseudo-static analysis is actually 1.5!
-There is no good argument for requiring any further analyses even if an extensive field and laboratory investigation were to be undertaken to acquire the kind of data that would be needed.
+And, if you meet the screening analysis criteria, you should not be required to attempt more detailed or sophisticated analyses.
+Taking the yield acceleration for the aspect ratio of 0.5 and the OMC, which in my judgment is the "best" answer, the implied factor of safety using the highest reasonable seismic coefficient in a pseudo-static analysis is 1.5!

-I have taken the results below one step further and illustrated the expected seismic displacements in Attachment 9, using Figure 1 from the "McCrink letter" (Pyke, 1991, which is attached).
-The computed ratios of the yield acceleration divided by the peak acceleration range from about 0.5 to about 0.75, with the higher values being likely more correct.
-Thus the expected displacements from both San Andreas and Hayward fault events are small, less than 1 foot, and in the worst case the San Andreas displacements might be something like 2 feet.
+I have taken the results below one step further and illustrated the expected seismic displacements shown in Figure 5 using Figure 1 from the "McCrink letter" (Pyke, 1991, which is attached).
+The computed ratios of the yield acceleration divided by the peak acceleration range from about 0.5 to about 0.75, with the higher values likely being more correct.
+Thus, the expected displacements from both San Andreas and Hayward fault events are small, less than 1 foot, and in the worst case the San Andreas displacements might be something like 2 feet.
 These seem like entirely reasonable results for the site after densification of the sand fill and wicking and surcharging of the yBM.
 There is no precedent for failure of a fill over young Bay Mud many years after the initial construction when the young Bay Mud has fully consolidated, let alone when it has been overconsolidated by wicking and surcharging, even in the Loma Prieta earthquake which generated strong ground motions around at least parts of the Bay.